coderefinery/documentation/guide.md

 Can arise when using non-utf8 characters in conf.py.
 Diagnose this with ``file -i conf.py`` and ``locale``.

+---

+## How to teach this lesson

+### Things to prepare as instructor

+We start from scratch for all the exercises in this lesson.

 ### How to start